cmglmsr/RouterGuard/README.md

 ## How It Works
 1. Initial Audit: The middleware performs an initial audit of the request to ensure it meets the allowed method, content type, and size criteria.
 If the request fails this audit, it is blocked immediately.

+2. Body Parsing: Different body types are parsed to auditable format.
+See Customization Features part for auditable content types.

-2. JSON Body Audit: If the request body is JSON, it is parsed, and each key and value is tested against predefined attack patterns.
+3. Body Audit: Each key and value in the body is tested against predefined attack patterns.
 The patterns are imported from a separate payloads module.

-3. Blocking Requests: If the number of detected attack patterns exceeds the configured plevel, the request is blocked, and a 418 status code is returned along with a message indicating the reason for blocking.
+4. Blocking Requests: If the number of detected attack patterns exceeds the configured plevel, the request is blocked, and a 418 status code is returned along with a message indicating the reason for blocking.

-4. Logging: If verbose mode is enabled, the middleware logs details of the request, including detected attack patterns and the time taken to process the audit.
+5. Logging: If verbose mode is enabled, the middleware logs details of the request, including detected attack patterns and the time taken to process the audit.

 ## Usage
 You may use RTGuard in your Express application as follows.